stan1025/AutomationServiceChoreography/Part_1_UseCases/README.md

 [:rewind:back](../README.md)

-Editing Status: :construction: (under construction))
+Editing Status: :construction: (under construction)

 Last Modification: 09.05.2021

 ---

-## :three: Reference Use Cases for Adaptability
+## :one: Use Cases of Adaptability

 Adaptability refers to structural changes of the production system.
 Structural changes are preceded by changings of the system in terms of design and automation.
 From a design point of view, a modular production system can be separated into four different physical levels: